DandyLyons/notes/content/Library/The Bible (WEB)/40 - Matthew/Matt-27.md

 Then Judas, who betrayed him, when he saw that Jesus was condemned, felt remorse, and brought back the thirty pieces of silver to the chief priests and elders,

 ###### v4
 saying, "I have sinned in that I betrayed innocent blood."
-But they said, "What is that to us?
-You see to it."
+But they said, "What is that to us? [[#"You see to it."|You see to it.]]"

 ###### v5
 He threw down the pieces of silver in the sanctuary and departed.
 Then he went away and hanged himself.